sbwoof/HastyJokeR/README.md

 Hi!
-Im hastyjoker
+Im sbwoof
 Currently learning programming
-Discord- HastyJokeR#2026
+Discord- Sb#2026

 <!---
 HastyJokeR/HastyJokeR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.